rQxwX3/books/clrs/chapter2/2.2.typ

 _in the worst-case, the element being searched for is located at the end of the array, so_ $n$ _elements have to be checked._

 _running time for both cases is expressed as_ $Theta(n)$_, since highest-order terms are $n$, and constants are dropped._

+*2.2-4* How can you modify any sorting algorithm to have a good best-case running time?

+_checking whether or not the array is already sorted brings *Selection-Sort*'s best-case running time from $Theta(n^2)$ down to $Theta(n).$ the same applies to any algorithm that has equal best-case and worst-case running times._